 Prior to joining Thompson Island, Nikki served as the Senior Impact Director for City Year Boston.
 During her tenure at City Year, Nikki cultivated school, community and corporate partnerships in many capacities including once being an AmeriCorps member herself.

 Nikki grew up in Durham, NC and attended Wofford College in Spartanburg, S.C.
 Ms. Tabron received her graduate degree at the McCormack School of Policy and Global Studies at UMASS Boston.
 She currently resides in Boston, MA with her partner and dog, Mojo.

 A lifelong athlete, Nikki loves to get outside and get active.
 She believes strongly in supporting opportunities that engage women and children in the outdoors.
 In addition to her work with Outward Bound, she serves on the boards of Strong Women Strong Girls of Boston, Orchard Gardens K-8 School and Boston Green Academy.
 She’s excited to be a member of the Throw Pink Team.

 Throw Pink is a non-profit with the mission of encouraging women and girls to get out and be more physically active while supporting the fight to end breast cancer.

 Be Part of Our Community

-Sign up for new releases on products and to be the first to hear about upcoming events.
+Sign up to receive new product releases and to be the first to hear about upcoming events and blog posts.